paolofrance/ros2_fanuc_interface/README.md

 This repository implements a ros2 hardware interface for the CRX family Fanuc robots.
 The code was tested on real hardware on Fanuc CRX-10iA/L, CRX-20iA/L, and CRX-25iA with R30iB Mini Plus controller.

+Additional information regarding implementation and performances evaluation can be found [here](https://arxiv.org/pdf/2506.14487)

 **OS: Ubuntu 22.04**

 **ROS: Humble** (see the branch _rolling_ for the rolling distro)